MarceloNunes/HackerNews-API-ReactJS-Sample/README.md

 ## Installation

-To install this application, firt make sure you have [Node.js](https://nodejs.org/en/) properly installed on your system.
+To install this application, first make sure you have [Node.js](https://nodejs.org/en/) properly installed on your system.
 Then open a bash command line and run the following commands.

 ```
 $ git clone git@github.com:MarceloNunes/HackerNews-API-ReactJS-Sample.git